CaioNoronha/DanceChallenge/README.md

 # Welcome to Dance Challenge!
  My Scholarship submission to WWDC 2020.

-An interactive scene to talk about the theme of judgment.
+An interactive scene to talk about the theme of _judgment_.
 Using mechanics that mix the things that most represent me: Dance, Geek and Games.

 ## How it works?